chris-greening/instascrape/README.md

 Check out the [FAQ](https://github.com/chris-greening/instascrape/wiki/Frequently-Asked-Questions)

-Reach out to me if you have questions or ideas!
+Reach out to me if you want to connect or have any questions!
 * Email:
   * chris@christophergreening.com
 * Twitter: